 Many of us believed that bokeh was simply an aperture function.
 Aperture is the opening of the lens, and as we understood it, a larger opening results in better bokeh.
 Aperture is designated in photography as an "f#," and it's a reverse relationship.
 In other words, the smaller the f#, the larger the aperture opening.
 Subsequently, we thought, the smaller the f#, the better the bokeh.
-Then we found out something else was involved, especially after we made dozens of images we were confident would display beautiful bokeh but didn't.
+Then we found out that this involved something else, especially after we made dozens of images we were confident would display beautiful bokeh but didn't.
 We also didn't know why.

 Nikon describes aperture this way:

 The larger the lens opening